anitaa1990/Github-Trending-Repos/README.md

-# Freshly Pressed
+# Github Trending Repositories in Android

-An Android App that lists the most trending repositories from Github.
+An Android App that lists the most trending repositories in Android from Github.

 <img src="https://github.com/anitaa1990/Github-Trending-Repos/blob/master/media/1.gif" width="200" style="max-width:100%;">   <img src="https://github.com/anitaa1990/Github-Trending-Repos/blob/master/media/2.gif" width="200" style="max-width:100%;"></br></br>

 #### App Features
-* Users can view the most trending repositories from Github.
+* Users can view the most trending repositories in Android from Github.
 * Users can filter based on language.
 * Users can share repositories they like.